-The Company and its subsidiaries transact with Hunter Dickinson Services Inc. ("HDSI"), a private company which has certain directors and other key management personnel who are close business associates that are also key management personnel of the Company.
+The Company and its subsidiaries transact with Hunter Dickinson Services Inc. ("HDSI"), a private company which has certain directors and other key management personnel and whom are close business associates that are also key management personnel of the Company.
 Pursuant to a management services agreement with HDSI, HDSI provides geological, corporate development, administrative and management services to the Company at annually set rates and incurs third party costs on behalf of the Company which are reimbursed by the Company at cost.

-Costs for services rendered by HDSI to the Company for the period ended March 31, 2012 were \$0.7 million as compared to \$0.9 million for the comparative period in 2011.
-The decrease is mainly due to the decrease in the Company's use of HDSI personnel in assisting with the preparation of the 2011 Preliminary Assessment.
-The Company also continues to use resources provided by HDSI to assist with ongoing administration and management of the Company including continuous disclosure obligations, shareholder communications and investor relations, as well as assisting with the Company's role as partner in the Pebble Partnership.
-The costs for expenses paid by HDSI and reimbursed by the Company for the period ended March 31, 2012 were \$0.6 million as compared to \$0.3 million for the period ended March 31, 2011.
+Costs for services rendered by HDSI to the Company for the six month period ended June 30, 2012 were \$1.5 million as compared to \$1.7 million for the comparative period in 2011.
+The decrease is mainly due to the decrease in the Company's use of HDSI personnel in the current period as compared to 2011 when the Company required additional resources to assist with the completion of the 2011 Preliminary Assessment.
+The Company continues to use resources provided by HDSI to assist with ongoing administration and management of the Company including continuous disclosure obligations, shareholder communications and investor relations, as well as assisting with the Company's role as partner in the Pebble Partnership.
+The costs for expenses paid by HDSI and reimbursed by the Company for the period ended June 30, 2012 were \$0.8 million as compared to \$0.5 million for the period ended June 30, 2011.

-Compensation paid to key management personnel (directors and senior management comprising the Senior Vice President ("VP"), Corporate Development; VP, Engineering and VP, Public Affairs) for the period ended March 31, 2012 comprised salaries of \$0.4 million (2011 - \$0.4 million) and share-based compensation of \$1.0 million (2011 - \$3.4 million).
+Compensation paid to key management personnel (directors and senior management comprising the Senior Vice President, Corporate Development; Vice President ("VP"), Corporate Communication, VP, Engineering and VP, Public Affairs) for the six month period ended June 30, 2012 comprised salaries of \$0.8 million (2011 - \$0.8 million) and share-based compensation of \$1.7 million (2011 - \$4.9 million).